saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 ## Physics

-After that, we moved on to what's physics in games and why it's important.
+After that, we moved on to what physics is in games and why it's important.
 The professors then explained the key terms related to physics in unity and where they can be found.
 They also explained how colliders are done in professional games.
 For me, the most significant part of this day was the event functions required to make colliders (and triggers) useful.